 The unravelling of these rights had much to do with the desperate situation in which Prussia found itself.

-At the end of the Thirty Years’ War, Brandenburg and Pomerania was bracketed by two militarily aggressive countries, Poland and Sweden.
+At the end of the Thirty Years’ War, Brandenburg and Pomerania were bracketed by two militarily aggressive countries, Poland and Sweden.
 Their own military forces were small — haphazard local militias and an obsolete cavalry — so it was unlikely that their borders could be defended against any purposeful incursion.
 The Elector was able to strengthen these forces only slightly, by persuading the estates to fund a small standing army in exchange for additional privileges.

 When Brandenburg and Pomerania became embroiled in the Northern War (1655-60), the Elector desperately needed further military funding, but the estates refused it.
 The Elector then proclaimed his right to impose taxes without the estates’ approval, and sent out the army to collect the new taxes.
 The estates had no counter to this tactic and were rendered powerless.
 They attempted to reassert themselves after the war had ended, but in 1672, war broke out with France.
 The Elector again needed military funding, and used the army to shut down all opposition to his demands.
 Prussian constitutional government was at an end.